 To better understand the context in which these farms operated and the social history behind them, the GeoREACH Lab is compiling a series of farm profiles.
 These profiles will provide a brief background into the families that lived on these farms, the farm’s energy funds (components of the agroecosystem that persisted over multiple years and decades), its energy flows (components of the agroecosystem that generally changed annually), and an analysis of the farm’s energy strategy.
 We then compare each farm with a profile of the larger census subdivision (eg. township) in which it appeared.
 The result allows us to compare individual family strategies within their geographic context and to compare them to farms in different areas.

-- The Woodworth Farms and Shubenacadie, Hants, Nova Scotia
+- Energy on the Woodworth Farms and Shubenacadie, Hants, Nova Scotia

-- The Andrew Hay Johnson Farm and Falmouth, Hants, Nova Scotia
+- Energy on the Andrew Hay Johnson Farm and Falmouth, Hants, Nova Scotia

-- The Wilford VanWart Farm and Hampstead, Queens, New Brunswick
+- Energy on the Wilford VanWart Farm and Hampstead, Queens, New Brunswick

-- The Angus Fisher Russell Farm and Glenelg, Northumberland County, New Brunswick
+- Energy on the Angus Fisher Russell Farm and Glenelg, Northumberland County, New Brunswick

 Drs.
 Geoff Cunfer, Simone Gingrich, Fridolin Krausmann, and Andrew Watson were instrumental in the early phases of this research and in the conceptual development of the material and energy flows accounting model.
 In the 2019-2021 period, student research assistants at the UPEI GeoREACH Lab contributed a great deal to data entry and to the development of the AMPA, including Alexandra Neumann, Nolan Kressin, and Bailey Clark.
 More recently, Dr. Margot Maddison-MacFadyen and Barbara Rousseau have been a great help with the creation of individual farm and CSD profiles.